Students accuses prinicipal, 3 teachers of sexual harassment

 Based on a complaint, the police registered cases under the POCSO Act against the principal and three teachers for the alleged torture The boy was being treated at a government hospital here.
 Besides, the student's younger brother was allegedly harassed by the teachers.

-All the four - the principal and the three teachers - were booked under sections 7 (sexual assault), 8 (punishment for sexual assault) of the POCSO act, section 66E of Information Technology Act and section 506 (i) (criminal intimidation) of the IPC, the police.
-Even as the principal denied the charges, the other 500 students of the school boycotted the classes protesting the registering of cases under POCSO Act and seeking immediate withdrawal of them, they said.
+All the four - the principal and the three teachers - were booked under sections 7 (sexual assault), 8 (punishment for sexual assault) of the POCSO Act, section 66E of Information Technology Act and section 506 (i) (criminal intimidation) of the IPC, the police.
+Even as the principal denied the charges, the students boycotted the classes protesting the registering of cases under POCSO Act and seeking immediate withdrawal of the cases, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)